 No Canadian woman has ever won an Olympic medal in traditional gymnastics, but Black should contend for one in Tokyo.
 She finished fourth in the marquee all-around event at last year's world championships, and she won silver at the 2017 worlds in Montreal.

 The Canadian women's soccer team won bronze at the last two Olympics, and the rugby sevens squad also took bronze in Rio.
-They'll both contend for the podium again, though Gracenote's model has them both missing the podium (and in fact projects no team-sports medals for Canada in Tokyo).
+They should both contend for the podium again, though Gracenote's model has them both missing the podium (and in fact projects no team-sports medals for Canada in Tokyo).